1024inc/engineering-blog/_posts/2022-08-09-mocking-requests-to-third-party-services.md

 Third party services are frequently used to extend the functionality of our product/service, especially in cases where what is needed grows beyond the limits of our industry or purpose.
 Once an integration is set up and running, naturally this must be included in our automation tests, right? (right?)

 It is a widely accepted practice to always mock requests made to third party services while testing, integration tests included.
 The reasoning behind this lies in 2 main areas:
 1. We don’t control the response we get.
 This may lead to flaky tests, our testing suite failing because of service unavailability etc. The negative impact is even greater when a CI/CD process is used to deploy to our production and staging environments.
-Not to mention hotfixes..
+Not to mention hotfixes...
 2. Tests may take a while, since a connection is in the middle of it.
 If our suite consists of hundreds or thousands of tests, this may add up to a horrible amount of time to complete the suite.

 So what are the best ways to mock those requests in our automated tests?